 Wood ashes are fine for raising the pH of the soil (making it more alkaline or “sweetening” it) in either your garden or even on the lawn.
-Wood ashes contain potassium, and smaller amounts of phosphorus and magnesium, depending on the variety of the wood.
+They contain potassium, and smaller amounts of phosphorus and magnesium, depending on the variety of the wood.

-Watch out though, if your garden is small and your supply of ashes is large.
-You can overdo it.
+Be careful though, especially if your garden is small and your supply of ashes is large, as you can overdo it.
 Don’t use more than about 20 pounds per 1,000 square feet each year (or about ¼ – ½ inch of ashes per year).

-If your soil is in the proper pH range, this rate would be safe for yearly treatments, especially around deciduous trees and shrubs, vegetables (except around potatoes), perennials bulbs and annuals.
+If your soil is in the proper pH range, this rate would be safe for yearly treatments, especially around deciduous trees and shrubs, fruit trees, vegetables (except around potatoes because increased alkalinity can cause potato scab), perennials, roses, bulbs and annuals.

 Avoid using wood ashes around acid-loving plants such as azaleas, junipers, conifers, blueberries, rhododendrons and camellias.